 I’ve written extensively about the fact that if it wasn’t for homing pigeons we might be all speaking German.

-Although homing pigeons were used during World War I they were also used during World War II.
+Although homing pigeons were used during World War One they were also used during World War Two.

-In the great war, the pigeon population in the military climb to more than half 1 million birds.
+During the great war, the pigeon population in the military climbed to more than half 1 million birds.

 They are raced (500,000 pigeons cross France each weekend when the weather is good), collected (King Faisal of Saudi Arabia is said to have 150,000) and are subjected to all the vicissitudes of modern life.